Sneha-Martin18/Learnova/AZURE_DEPLOYMENT_GUIDE.md

 ## 🎓 Overview

-This guide will help you deploy the Learnova Student Management System to Azure Web App for Containers using the **Azure Student Free Tier**.
+This guide will help you deploy the LEARNOVA Student Management System to Azure Web App for Containers using the **Azure Student Free Tier**.

 **What you'll deploy:**
 - Django monolith application